VisualComputing/nub/README.md

 Observations:

 1. Enclose 2D screen space with `scene.beginHUD()` and `scene.endHUD()` stuff (such as gui elements and text) with to render it on top of a 3D scene.
-2. Customize the rendering traversal algorithm by overriding the node `visit(graph)` method, see the [ViewFrustumCulling](https://github.com/VisualComputing/nub/tree/master/examples/demos/ViewFrustumCulling) example.
+2. Customize the rendering traversal algorithm by setting a node custom behavior with `scene.addBehavior(node, behavior)`, see the [ViewFrustumCulling](https://github.com/VisualComputing/nub/tree/master/examples/demos/ViewFrustumCulling) example.

 ## Drawing functionality